 Criminal case

-Our client, wrongfully accused of corruption-related and other criminal offenses, has been released from preventive measures
+Our client, unjustly accused of a particularly serious crime, has been released from prolonged detention

 Read more